Rereading Chenjerai Hove : Rupture and Suture in Zimbabwean Literature (Routledge Studies in African Literature)

 Full Description

-This book assesses the life and works of leading Zimbabwean poet and novelist, Chenjerai Hove.
-Proposing a reading of Hove's work through the dual concepts of rupture and suture, this book investigates Hove's position as a writer in exile.
+This book assesses the life and works of the leading Zimbabwean poet and novelist, Chenjerai Hove.
+Proposing a reading of Hove's work through the dual concepts of rupture and suture, this book investigates Hove's position as a writer at home and in exile.

-As such, this book will be an important read not only for researchers of Zimbabwean literature, but also scholars working on African and diasporic literature more widely.
+As such, this book will be an important read not only for researchers of Zimbabwean literature but also for scholars working on African and diasporic literature more widely.

 Contents